EXCLUSIVE-U.S.-China trade deal might not be ready for signing in Chile -U.S. official

 Trump, Treasury Secretary Steven Mnuchin and other top U.S. officials have all said good progress is being made on the deal after a nearly 16-month trade war, while also noting that it would be fine if the deal was not finalized by the APEC summit.

-White House spokesman Judd Deere said both sides were still working to complete work on the interim deal.
+White House spokesman Judd Deere said both sides were still working to complete the interim deal.

 U.S. stocks turned negative after Reuters reported the administration official's comments, as investors bet the closely watched trade talks were further away from resolution.

-The South China Morning Post, citing a person briefed on the arrangements, reported early Tuesday that the leaders of the world's two largest economies were tentatively slated to sign the interim trade deal on Nov.
+The South China Morning Post, citing a person briefed on the arrangements, said on Tuesday the leaders of the world's two largest economies were tentatively set to sign the interim trade deal on Nov.
 17 "if everything goes smoothly."

 A U.S.-based source confirmed that was the target date for a meeting, but the administration official cautioned that the text might not be completed in time.

-White House adviser Jared Kushner, Trump's son-in-law, told a panel at the Future Investment Initiative conference in Riyadh that U.S. Trade Representative Robert Lighthizer and Mnuchin "have made a fabulous deal" with Beijing.
+White House adviser Jared Kushner, Trump's son-in-law, told an investment panel in Riyadh that U.S. Trade Representative Robert Lighthizer and Mnuchin "have made a fabulous deal" with Beijing.

 "I think people understand the president, that he's firm.
-They know that he's going to make the decisions that he thinks are right, and I think ultimately that we've come to an understanding with China now on where we want to head," he said.
+They know that he's going to make the decisions that he thinks are right, and I think ultimately that we've come to an understanding with China now on where we want to head."

-Lighthizer said on Friday that Washington and Beijing are "close to finalizing" some sections of a trade agreement after a phone call between top negotiators.
+Lighthizer said on Friday Washington and Beijing are "close to finalizing" some sections of a trade pact after a phone call between top negotiators.

 U.S. officials have said the deal is to cover Chinese purchases of U.S. agricultural goods, intellectual property protections, currency practices and increased access for U.S. companies to China's financial services market.

-Jude Blanchette, a fellow at the Center for Strategic and International Studies, said the phase one deal was restoring the status quo to where it stood before the trade war began in 2017, calling into question how much progress had actually been made.
+Jude Blanchette, a fellow at the Center for Strategic and International Studies, said the phase one deal was restoring the status quo to before the trade war began in 2017, calling into question how much progress had actually been made.

-Tougher issues - such as China's industrial policy, subsidies for state-owned enterprises, forced technology transfers - had been deferred for negotiation later, he said.
+Tougher issues, such as China's industrial policy, subsidies for state-owned enterprises and forced technology transfers had been deferred, he said.

 "The can has been kicked down to a phase two or phase three, but we're really just wondering if we're going to get through phase one," he said.
-(Reporting by Steve Holland, David Brunnstrom and Andrea Shalal in Washington; Additional reporting by David Lawder in Riyadh Editing by Alistair Bell)
+(Reporting by Steve Holland, David Brunnstrom and Andrea Shalal in Washington; Additional reporting by David Lawder in Riyadh and Ben Blanchard in Beijing; Editing by Alistair Bell and Clarence Fernandez)